Turning Stone

 No driving between courses

-All three courses connect to the resort property; arrival at the first tee is a short walk or shuttle from the hotel.
+All three courses connect to the resort property; Arrival at the first tee is a short walk or shuttle from the hotel.

 5. 5